racket/rhombus/design/keyword-rest/keyword-rest.md

           | expr ...
 ```

-## Data Constructors

-List expressions may use either `&` for ellipsis-depth 0 or
+Likewise list constructors may use either `&` for no repetition-depth or
-`...` for ellipsis-depth 1
+`...` for repetition-depth 1.

 ```
 									expression